 Jingzhou Tao is the Managing Partner responsible for developing the Asia Practice of the firm.
 He has advised many Fortune 500 companies on international mergers and acquisitions, arbitration and corporate matters involving China for more than 25 years.
 Mr. Tao has represented major American and European and Japanese companies in hundreds of transactions in China involving joint ventures, tax planning, strategic alliances and intellectual property protection.
 He also has significant experience in international arbitration proceedings both in China and before the major international arbitration institutions.

-Chambers Asia 2013 recognizes that Mr. Tao is “someone you’d have in your top ten for China work” and “really bridges the divide between Western and Eastern views.”
-Chambers also notes that Mr. Tao is “a respected name on the arbitration scene,” and “is very well regarded for his activity in the international arbitration arena especially in relation to disputes involving PRC entities,” Mr. Tao has also been named by Practical Law Company’s Which Lawyer? as a recommend lawyer for dispute resolution in 2012.
+Chambers Asia 2013 recognized Mr. Tao as “someone you’d have in your top ten for China work” who “really bridges the divide between Western and Eastern views.”
+Chambers also noted that Mr. Tao is “a respected name on the arbitration scene” and “very well regarded for his activity in the international arbitration arena especially in relation to disputes involving PRC entities.”
+Legal 500 Asia Pacific 2014 described him as “highly regarded” and recommended him for his Corporate/M&A practice.
+Mr. Tao was also recognized by Asialaw Leading Lawyers 2013 as a leading lawyer in China, and named by Practical Law Company’s Which Lawyer? as a recommended lawyer for dispute resolution in 2012.

 Most recently, Mr. Tao was appointed by the World Council of the International Chamber of Commerce to serve another term as a member of the International Court of Arbitration.